Dung Hà: Affair with a woman

-However, Dung Hà’s affair with this girl was abruptly interrupted in 1995 when Dung Hà was arrested and sentenced to 7 years in prison.
+However, Dung Hà's affair with this girl was abruptly interrupted in 1995 when Dung Hà was arrested and sentenced to 7 years in prison.
 After serving 3 years of the sentence, Dung Hà was finally released.
 She was now free, but now her criminal business was no longer as favorable as before because of increased police scrutiny.
 With her business over, Dung Hà decided to take her business to the south into Saigon.

-In the late nineties of the last century, Dung Hà of the north and Năm Cam of the south were considered as the two great powers of the Vietnamese black society or underworld.
+In the late 1990s, Dung Hà of the north and Năm Cam of the south were considered as the two great powers of the Vietnamese black society or underworld.

 Feud with Năm Cam

-Knowing of Hải “Bánh”, a mobster from the north who migrated to the south to joined forces with Năm Cam’s and became incredibly wealthy in the process, Dung Hà decided to do the same.
+Knowing of Hải “Bánh”, a mobster from the north who migrated to the south to join forces with Năm Cam's and became incredibly wealthy in the process, Dung Hà decided to do the same.
 Năm Cam had hoped to get Dung Hà to serve as his emissary in expanding his illicit casino business, but Dung Hà had other intentions, trying to forge her own gang in Saigon.
-Dung Hà started to cause disruptions to Năm Cam’s business by ordering her members to disrupt the Monaco dance business of Năm Cam; the two groups then clashed with one another at a casino near the Hang bridge (Cầu Hang) and other casinos belonging to Cam.
+Dung Hà started to cause disruptions to Năm Cam's business by ordering her members to disrupt the Monaco dance business of Năm Cam; the two groups then clashed with one another at a casino near the Cave Bridge (Cầu Hang) in Biên Hòa, Đồng Nai province and other casinos belonging to Cam.

-On the night of September 9, 2000, Dung Hà continued to cause trouble, this time at the Phi Thuyền dance floor organized by Hải Bánh by holding a fake birthday party and then having her members throw shrimp sauce, human feces and snakes onto the dance floor.
+On the night of September 9, 2000, Dung Hà continued to cause trouble, this time at the Phi Thuyền (Spaceship) dance floor, now is place of IFC One Saigon, organized by Hải Bánh by holding a fake birthday party and then having her members throw shrimp sauce, human feces and snakes onto the dance floor.
 Năm Cam was furious in response, calling Dung Hà a thorn in his eye as he then ordered Hải Bánh to go find Dung Hà.

-Death
+Assassination

 On the night of October 1, 2000, two assassins were directed by a phone call from Hải Bánh to go find Dung Hà.
-When the assassins found the female gang boss playing in front of the karaoke at 17 Bùi Thị Xuân in the first district, one of the assassins went up to Dung Hà, pulled out a 9mm revolver and shot her at point-blank range in the head, killing her.
-Dung Hà’s death however would later lead to the downfall of Hải Bánh and Năm Cam’s gang, which was later destroyed by the authorities in a series of persecutions that resulted in Năm Cam and several members involved receiving the death penalty for the murder of Dung Hà.
-Dung Hà’s body was later taken back up to the north where members of the Hải Phòng criminal underworld delivered her funeral service from Trạng Trình street (where Dung once lived) to the Opera House.
+When the assassins found the female gang boss playing in front of the karaoke at 17 Bùi Thị Xuân Street in Bến Thành, District 1, Ho Chi Minh City, one of the assassins went up to Dung Hà, pulled out a 9mm revolver and shot her at point-blank range in the head, killing her.
+Dung Hà's death however would later lead to the downfall of Hải Bánh and Năm Cam's gang, which was later destroyed by the authorities in a series of persecutions that resulted in Năm Cam and several members involved receiving the death penalty for the murder of Dung Hà.
+Dung Hà's body was later taken back up to the northern where members of the Hải Phòng criminal underworld delivered her funeral service from Trạng Trình street (where Dung once lived) to the Haiphong Opera House.